Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Methodology

-To avoid evaluating too many remote combinations in the vast $n^e$ discrete catalog space, COBALT incorporates a dynamically scaled hyper-cubic Trust Region ($\mathcal{TR}_t$) centered at the incumbent robust best design $\textbf{Z}^*_t$.
-The trust region limits the admissible neighboring catalog combinations considered around the current best design and is mathematically defined via the Chebyshev distance ($L_\infty$-norm):
+To avoid evaluating too many remote combinations in the vast $n^e$ discrete catalog space, COBALT incorporates a dynamically scaled hypercubic trust region ($\mathcal{TR}_t$) centered at the incumbent robust best feasible design $\textbf{Z}^*_{t-1}$.
+The trust region limits the admissible neighboring catalog combinations considered around the current best design.
+It is mathematically defined in the normalized latent coordinates via the Chebyshev distance ($L_\infty$-norm):

 where the trust region length $L_t$ expands after a sequence of successful improvements and contracts following consecutive evaluation failures.